brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 	* Takes action by blocking, re-routing or logging.
 	* IDS/IPS combined with a traditional firewall.
 * How to use: install 3rd-party solution for Network Packet Inspection via.
 AWS Marketplace.

+IDS/IPS solution to protection AWS infrastructure from possible threats.
+* Use 3rd-party solutions from AWS Marketplace.

 Active Directory Federation with AWS: AWS enables federated sign-in to AWS using Active Directory credentials
 * Great for companies with an existing Active Directory Domain + have corporate users who have AD accounts.